abinit/abinit/doc/tutorial/eph4mob.md

 \label{eq:fanlifetime}
 \end{align}

+!!! important

     Note that this formalism does not take into account possibile contributions to the lifetime given by other scattering processes such as defects, ionized impurities in doped semiconductors, grain boundary scattering.
     These effects may be relevant depending on the system and/or the temperature under investigation but they are not treated in this tutorial.

 The generalized transport coefficients are given by [[cite:Madsen2018]]